MandyGunton/WorkIt/README.md

 # WorkIt
+*What*

 My first webapp in Javascript - a high intensity interval training randomizer

-*Basic*
-Click button
+*Basic Functionality*

-Create list of 15 random exercises
+Click a button and get a printable list of 15 random HIIT exercises.
-Print button

 *Additional Functionality*